RobRendell/gTove/README.md

 * Fix: connecting to a tabletop while people are moving things around can cause the loading client to crash.
 * Rename Drive top-level Drive folder to gTove.
 Handle the top-level folder having a different name (allows users to rename the top level folder with impunity... could already move it elsewhere in their Drive.)
+* Move fogWidth, fogHeight into appProperties, set when you edit the grid.

 ## Plans/TODO

-* Move fogWidth, fogHeight into appProperties, set when you edit the grid.
-Need to post to G+ warning about the change.
 * Convert project to typescript?
 * Load drive file metadata dynamically, rather than all up-front.
 Add "refresh" button to file browser.
 * If GM logs in multiple times, all of their clients upload the tabletop data to Drive, potentially causing problems.